florayasmin/husky-task-helper/README.md

 Your API key and tasks are stored locally in your browser.
 No data is sent to any server except for the Anthropic API to generate subtasks.

 Enjoy!
 Woof!
+Our wonderful husky is drawn by Enrica! :)
 ![our husky mascot](husky.png)